Roshan-moger/Bluejay_Delivery/README.md

-#Assignment:

-   With the support of the Apache POI Maven dependency, data was successfully extracted from an Excel spreadsheet.
-In the first case, a HashMap was employed to store entry and exit times, mapped to corresponding individuals, enabling the identification of those who worked for seven consecutive days.
-In the second case, the time difference between entry and exit times was calculated, specifically focusing on individuals who worked for durations greater than 1 hour and less than 10 hours.
-Finally, in the third case, individuals logging more than 14 hours of work were isolated using the same HashMap.

-   This approach facilitated a detailed analysis of work patterns and durations for effective workforce management.
+**Assignment**

+  The Java program utilizes the Apache POI library to read data from an Excel spreadsheet.
+It consists of three main functionalities:

+**Consecutive Working Days:**
+Identifies employees who worked consecutively for seven days.
+Uses a HashMap to map time data to individuals and checks for seven consecutive working days.

+**Short Breaks:**
+Finds employees with less than 10 hours of time between shifts but greater than 1 hour.
+Utilizes a HashMap to track breaks and calculates time differences between shifts.

+**Long Shifts:**
+Identifies employees who worked for more than 14 hours in a single shift.
+Uses a HashMap to store the end time of each shift and calculates the duration.